Use this mortgage calculator to determine your monthly payment

 Principal Usually: this would be the purchase price of the house, less any down payment.
 When you buy a home worth $500,000 and put down $100,000, the balance is $400,000.

 Interest: What you are charged by the lender to loan the money.
 Interest rates are expressed as a percentage of the year.

 Property taxes: the annual tax allocated to your home and property by a government authority.

 Mortgage insurance: If your down payment is less than 20 percent of the home’s purchase price, mortgage insurance is likely to be paid.
 In case a borrower defaults on a loan, this covers the interest of the lender.
-If the property’s value falls to 20 percent, mortgage insurance is cancelled, unless you have a loan from the FHA.
+If the property’s value falls to 20 percent, mortgage insurance is canceled, unless you have a loan from the FHA.

-Homeowners Association (HOA) fee: Homeowners pay this fee to an organization that helps with maintenance, property improvements and shared amenities.
+Homeowners Association (HOA) fee: Homeowners pay this fee to an organization that helps with maintenance, property improvements, and shared amenities.

 Meet Our Nationally Acclaimed Real Estate Team

 Ranked as the Top Producing Team in the DC Metro area, Keri Shull and her team have sold nearly $5 billion of local real estate.
 The team has helped thousands of families buy or sell their home in VA, DC, & MD.
 Keri offers her clients several GUARANTEE programs that eliminate the typical risks associated with buying or selling properties.
 Get in touch today for amazing results!